-After becoming a registered pharmacist and obtaining a job, many hospital pharmacists develop their careers by taking a certificate or diploma in clinical pharmacy, which is often followed by an MSc.
-This is usually necessary to be able to progress to more senior grades.
+After becoming a registered pharmacist, many hospital pharmacists develop their careers by taking a certificate or diploma in clinical pharmacy, which is often followed by an MSc.
+This is usually necessary to progress to more senior grades.

-All pharmacists undertake a wide range of training to support them in their chosen speciality or career path.
+You'll undertake a range of training, which will support you in your chosen speciality or career path.
 Training opportunities include in-house training provided by the pharmacy department or hospital, regionally or nationally organised study days or courses, initial speciality training and training in management.

 - government and hospital policies for drug treatment.

 You can do this by reading professional journals and publications and attending courses and training sessions throughout your career.

 Becoming a member of the Royal Pharmaceutical Society will provide access to relevant resources, training, events, a mentoring service, professional network, webinars and revalidation support.